Kotzly/DS4H_Course/README.md

-# Projeto `Impacto da pandemia da COVID-19 nos indicadores da saúde materna e perinatal nas mulheres em idade fértil do Estado de São Paulo.`
+# Projeto `Impacto da pandemia da COVID-19 no número de nascidos vivos do Estado de São Paulo.`

-## Project `Impact of the COVID-19 pandemic on maternal and perinatal health indicators in women of childbearing age in the state of São Paulo.`
+## Project `Impact of the COVID-19 pandemic on the number of live births in the State of São Paulo`

 # Apresentação